azure-contrib/azure-scripty/README.md

 # What's next
 * Add piping syntax to allow piping results, i.e. feeding the results of "site list" into "site config".

+# Known issues

+* Some commands have required params which the cli will prompt for.
+If you call those cmds without passing required params the cli will prompt which causes scripty to freeze as the cli is expecting input.
+This will be addressed shortly.

 # License

 Apache 2: http://www.apache.org/licenses/LICENSE-2.0.html